cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 Loops are concepts from computer science that are widespread across all programming languages.

-But in R, they're usually not advised unless in specific situations.
+But in R, they're usually not advised unless in specific situations:

-The main reason is that loops tend to be slow (see [here](http://stackoverflow.com/questions/7142767/why-are-loops-slow-in-r) for an explanation why loops are slow and a counter-explanation from Karl Broman with an article showing that loops are ideal in some situations)
+- The main reason is that loops tend to be slow (see [here](http://stackoverflow.com/questions/7142767/why-are-loops-slow-in-r) for an explanation why loops are slow and a counter-explanation from Karl Broman with an article showing that loops are ideal in some situations)

 For that reason, R users have developed the `apply` family and the tidyverse has the `purrr` package.